Purpose of the Parks and Valley Trail Strategy

 Visitation at municipal parks in the summer season has grown significantly in recent years, particularly at waterfront parks.
 This has been placing pressure on infrastructure and maintenance, as well as creating capacity and conflict issues.

-Park infrastructure is in some cases approaching the end of its useful lifespan, infrastructure technology and operational approaches have changed, and new parkland has been acquired.
-Additionally, the community’s demographic needs and perspectives on tourism have evolved significantly since the parks were built over 30 years ago, and the municipality is faced with new financial realities.
+In some of Whistler's parks, infrastructure is approaching the end of its lifespan, infrastructure technology and operational approaches have changed, and new parkland has been acquired.
+Additionally, the community’s demographic needs and perspectives on tourism have evolved since the parks were built over 30 years ago, and the municipality is faced with new financial realities.

 With the Whistler resident and visitor populations growing and the needs of the community changing, the strategic planning of parks and trails has also changed including new programming opportunities and a shift to reinvestment over new development.
 As well, important background considerations need to be considered such as climate change, ecological integrity and stewardship, First Nations, accessibility and inclusivity, active transportation, complete communities, refuge from tourism busyness, and the uniqueness of Whistler.